 When I filmed an interview with our CEO, Bill Nye, and system engineer Barbara Plante, last year, Nye points out a piece of hardware strapped to BenchSat, LightSail’s acrylic-mounted testing clone:

+“There’s nobody in outer space to push that reset button,” says Nye.
 “No one that we’ve gotten to volunteer for that job,” Plante replies.
 “But it’s open."

 Since we can’t send anyone into space to reboot LightSail, we may have to wait for the spacecraft to reboot on its own.
 Spacecraft are susceptible to charged particles zipping through deep space, many of which get trapped inside Earth’s magnetic field.
 If one of these particles strikes an electronics component in just the right way, it can cause a reboot.
 This is not an uncommon occurrence for CubeSats, or even larger spacecraft, for that matter.
 Cal Poly’s experience with CubeSats suggest most experience a reboot in the first three weeks; I spoke with another CubeSat team that rebooted after six.
 Coincidentally, this is close to the original 28-day sail deployment timeline.